fastai/nbdev/99_index.md

 ![doc example](nbs/images/doc_example.png)

-In the other pages of the documentaiton, you can get more details about:
+In the other pages of the documentation, you can get more details about:
-- the [`export`](/export.html) functionality from jupyter noteboks to a python library
+- the [export](http://nbdev.fast.ai/export.html) functionality from jupyter noteboks to a python library
-- the [`cli`](/cli.html) commands you can use with nbdev in a terminal
+- the [cli](http://nbdev.fast.ai/cli.html) commands you can use with nbdev in a terminal
-- how [`export2html`](/export2html.html) buils a documentation for your libary
+- how [export2html](http://nbdev.fast.ai/export2html.html) buils a documentation for your libary
-- how [`sync`](/sync.html) can allow you to export back form the pyhton modules to the jupyter notebook
+- how [sync](http://nbdev.fast.ai/sync.html) can allow you to export back form the pyhton modules to the jupyter notebook
-- how [`test`](/test.html) put in your notebooks can be run in parallel to export a CI from your notebooks
+- how [test](http://nbdev.fast.ai/test.html) put in your notebooks can be run in parallel to export a CI from your notebooks

 ## Installing